MystenLabs/sui/doc/src/explore/wallet-browser.md

 Click **Apps**, then click **Mint NFT**.
 In the current version you can mint only example NFTs.

+## View your NFTs

+Click the **NFTs** tab to view all of the NFTS that you mint, purchase, or receive in your wallet.
+This includes any NFTs that you obtain from connected apps.
+Click on an NFT to view additional details about it, view a larger NFT image, or send the NFT to another address.

 ## Send an NFT

 You can use Sui Wallet to send an NFT to another address.